How to Build Resilience Through Fitness

 Neuroplasticity:

 Consistent exercise promotes neuroplasticity, the brain’s ability to form new connections.
 The brain can learn to heal itself both physically (i.e. strokes) and mentally (i.e. overcoming trauma), so that new healthy parts of the brain start to overtake damaged areas.
 This is what helps us learn a new skill and overcome depression.
 Though exercise automatically boosts this system, it’s still important for you to retrain your mind to think the way you want it to.
-It still takes effort.
+It still takes mental consciousness and effort for lasting changes in your thoughts.

 Adapting to Change: